Sunscreen's effectiveness against sunburn is measured through the SPF (Sun Protection Factor) scale.

 A little more practically put....it measures the length of time a sunscreen product will protect the skin from reddening after exposure to UVB rays, compared to how long the same skin takes to redden without any sunscreen protection.

-However, there are many complexities involved and no matter what the Sun Protection Factor, for best protection, it is almost universally recommended to reapply the sunscreen every two hrs or immediately after swimming or heavy sweating.
+However, there are many complexities involved and no matter what the Sun Protection Factor, for best protection it is almost universally recommended to reapply the sunscreen every two hrs or immediately after swimming or heavy sweating and towelling off.

-I find one of the main confusions when it comes to understanding what you're buying in a sunscreen, is just how your sunscreen protects you from the UV light.
+I find one of the main confusions when it comes to understanding what you're buying in a sunscreen, is exactly how your sunscreen protects you from the UltraViolet radiation light rays.

-Ultraviolet (UV) is an electromagnetic radiation with a wavelength from 10 nm to 400 nm.
-In the UV spectrum this is shorter than visible light and longer than X-rays.
+Ultraviolet (UV) rays are part of the electromagnetic radiation spectrum, which covers radiation wavelengths from 100 nm to 400 nm.
+In the whole electromagnetic spectrum the UV rays are shorter than Visible Light but longer than X-rays.

-The following details are an attempt to clarify some of the misunderstood or confusing elements:
+The following details are an attempt to clarify some of the misunderstood or confusing elements of UVA and UVB:

-So UVB, being the shorter in wave-length, will burn the skin at the surface, resulting in the visible sunburn we are familiar with.
-But UVA will cause far deeper damage.
+The UVB rays, being shorter in wave-length, will burn the skin at the surface, resulting in the visible sunburn we are familiar with.
+But UVA, although only tanning the skin, can cause far deeper damage.

-3 factors keep people out of the sun:
+3 factors will keep people out of the sun:

-Knowing you are wearing a sunscreen with high UVB (ie. high SPF) protection, keeps people in the sun longer than they would ordinarily be and in turn greater amounts of the deeper penetrating UVA is received.
+Knowing you are wearing a sunscreen with high UVB (ie. high SPF) protection, keeps people in the direct sun longer than they would ordinarily be without any sunscreen on.
+This in turn allows more time for the deeper penetrating UVA to be received, than when you have no sunscreen on.

 Thus, protecting against both UVA and UVB becomes of paramount importance.
 This is known as 'broad spectrum' protection.